summer-solutions/orm/README.md

 ## Configuration

-First you need to define orm.Registry object and register all connection pools to MySQL, Redis and local cache.
+First you need to define Registry object and register all connection pools to MySQL, Redis and local cache.
 Also use this object to register queues, and entities.
 You should create this object once when application starts.